 “I can hardly find words to tell how fully I realize that my soul and my way of thinking have been changed by those very Spiritual Exercises, that my mind has been enlightened by new rays of grace from heaven and that I have been imbued with a certain strength, so much so that in the overflow of the divine blessings into even my body I am completely invigorated and seem to be changed into an entirely new man.”

 St .
 Pierre Favre

 Participants are expected to have made the full Spiritual Exercises of St. Ignatius, individually directed, either in the 30-day or 19th Annotation format.
 They should be in regular spiritual direction with a director trained in the Ignatian tradition.

-If you are interested in applying to the program for the coming fall, please contact Fr.
-Chi V. Ngo, S.J., by email at email@example.com or by phone at (650) 917-4080.
-The deadline for the application to be submitted is August 15th.
+Those interested in applying to the Pierre Favre program for the fall 2020 term should contact Fr.
+Chi Ngo, S.J., by email at email@example.com or by phone at (650) 917-4080.
+The deadline for the application to be submitted is July 30, 2020.